oils-for-unix/oils/doc/oil-language-tour.md

 ### Multiline Commands

-Oil's `...` prefix lets you write long commands, pipelines, and `&&` chains without a `\` line continuation.
-When this mode is active, newlines are turned into spaces.
+Oil's `...` prefix lets you write long commands, pipelines, and `&&` chains without `\` line continuations.

     ... find /bin               # traverse this directory and -type f -a -executable  # print executable files
-        # reverse sort
-      | sort -r
+      | sort -r                 # reverse sort
-        # first 30 files  <-- comments can appear on their own line
-      | head -n 30
+      | head -n 30              # limit to 30 files
       ;

+When this mode is active:

+- A single newline behaves like a space
+- A blank line (two newlines in a row) is illegal, but a line that has only a comment is allowed.
+This prevents confusion if you forget the `;` terminator.

 ### Keywords for Using Variables